torvalds/linux/Documentation/filesystems/overlayfs.rst

 needed for OverlayFS to work.
 The lower filesystem does not need to be writable.
 The lower filesystem can even be another overlayfs.
-The upper filesystem will normally be writable and if it is it must support the creation of trusted.* extended attributes, and must provide valid d_type in readdir responses, so NFS is not suitable.
+The upper filesystem will normally be writable and if it is it must support the creation of trusted.* and/or user.* extended attributes, and must provide valid d_type in readdir responses, so NFS is not suitable.

 A read-only overlay of two read-only filesystems may use any filesystem type.